Sellf/docs/source/includes/_margins.md

   }
 ```

-This endpoint retrieves a specific margin according to the ID provided.
+This endpoint retrieves a specific product according to the ID provided.

 ### HTTP Request

-`GET /margins/:id`
+`GET /products/:id`

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-ID | The unique identifier of the margin to retrieve
+ID | The unique identifier of the product to retrieve